-I. General Information
+- I. General Information

 - 1. Pipe and fitting dimensions

 - 2. Maximum internal and external working pressure

 - 3. Working temperature range

 - 4. Intended services and installation locations

 - 5. The level of fire endurance

 - 6. Electrically conductive

 - 7. Intended fluids

 - 8. Limits on flow rates

 - 9. Serviceable life

 - 10. Installation instructions

 - 11. Details of marking

-II.
-Drawings and supporting documentation:

-- 1. Certificates and reports for relevant tests previously carried out. - 2.
+- II.
+Drawings and supporting documentation: - 1.
+Certificates and reports for relevant tests previously carried out. - 2.
 Details of relevant standards. - 3.
 All relevant design drawings, catalogues, data sheets, calculations and functional descriptions. - 4.
-Fully detailed sectional assembly drawings showing pipe, fittings and pipe connections.
+Fully detailed sectional assembly drawings showing pipe, fittings and pipe connections. - III.
+Materials (as applicable) - 1.
+The resin type. - 2.

-III.
-Materials

-- 1. The resin type. - 2.
 Catalyst and accelerator types, and concentration employed in the case of reinforced polyester resin pipes or hardeners where epoxide resins are employed. - 3.
-A statement of all reinforcements employed where the reference number does not identify the mass per unit area or the tex number of a roving used in a filament winding process, these are to be detailed.

-- 4. Full information regarding the type of gel-coat or thermoplastic liner employed during construction, as appropriate. - 5.
+A statement of all reinforcements employed where the reference number does not identify the mass per unit area or the tex number of a roving used in a filament winding process, these are to be detailed. - 4.
+Full information regarding the type of gel-coat or thermoplastic liner employed during construction, as appropriate. - 5.
 Cure/post-cure conditions.
 The cure and post cure temperatures and times employ resin/reinforcement ratio. - 6.
-Winding angle and orientation.
+Winding angle and orientation. - 7.
+Joint bonding procedures and qualification tests results, see 4.6.8.5. - 4.7.3 Testing

-4.7.3 Testing

-Testing is to demonstrate compliance of the pipes, fittings and joints for which Type Approval is sought with TL-R P4.
+Testing is to demonstrate compliance of the pipes, fittings and joints for which Type Approval is sought with TL- R P4.

-Pipes, joints and fittings are to be tested for compliance with the requirements of standards\ acceptable to classification society.
+Pipes, joints and fittings are to be tested for compliance with the requirements of standards\ acceptable to TL.

-\ For the lists of standards refer to TL-G 86.
+\ For the lists of standards refer to TL- G 86.